wailsapp/wails/mkdocs-website/docs/development/status.md

 # Status

 Status of features in v3.

+This list is a mixture of public and internal API support.
 Incomplete - please add as you see fit.

-## Major Blockers
+## Known Issues

-- [ ] Dev Support - What will it look like?
-- [ ] Translucency on Windows doesn't work right
-- [ ] Events - cross-platform events, simplified event handling?, event constants in JS
-- [ ] Error handling - needs to be revised.
-Centralised system error handling?
-- [ ] Documentation - needs to be written
+- Linux is not yet up to feature parity with Windows/Mac

 ## Application